akomratov/java_notes/notes/types.md

 ```

 ### StringBuffer
-Similar to StringBuilder, methods of StringBuffer marked as `synchronized` for use in multithreaded applications.
+Similar to `StringBuilder`, methods of `StringBuffer` marked as `synchronized` for use in multithreaded applications.